Left Alliance is the fifth biggest political party in Finland. Our goal is a world with justice, equality and sustainability.

 People have to have a living even when they are studying, have a pension, are ill or unemployed.
 Basic security is needed for this.
-The Left Alliance thinks that the basic security should be raised to 750 euro per month.

 Tax revenue is needed but it should not be collected through raising indirect taxes such as that on real estate or the VAT.
 Progressive taxation is a fair way to make the prosperity stretch to everyone.

 Good quality education, health care, caring and culture belong equally to all.
 In order to safeguard services the Left Alliance proposes that capital income and income from dividends should also be progressively taxed, that the property tax be brought back, that nuclear power plants have a fuel tax and that there is a tax on stock exchange transactions.
-There should be a law on elderly care.

 The climate change alters people’s living conditions.
 We support actions that limit greenhouse gas emissions.
 We support the regulation of world trade so that people and the nature will be protected.
 It is possible to eradicate poverty in all the world – that depends on political decisions.